arzwa/MultilocusIsland/docs/paper/draft.md

 but may to a large extent be determined by a genome-wide barrier effect due to the presence of other divergently selected loci, depending on the number of barrier loci and their DFE, as well as the migration rate and population size.
+Nevertheless, our results also emphasize that, despite appreciable genome-wide coupling effects, considerable variation in equilibrium differentiation across non-swamped loci remains, depending on the allele-specific fitness effects (@fig:diffdetail).
 Recent findings such as those of @stankowski2023 emphasize that readily discovered large-effect loci which bear a clear relationship to locally adaptive traits may often be associated with a polygenic background whose